 You may qualify for free or low-cost coverage through Medicaid in Vermont, or your children may be able to obtain coverage through the Children’s Health Insurance Program (CHIP).

 Medicaid.
-If you are eligible for Medicaid, you will get free or low-cost health care.
+If you are eligible for Medicaid (called Green Mountain Care in Vermont) you will get free or low-cost health care.
 You will not need to buy a separate health plan through Vermont Health Connect.

 When you apply for health coverage at Vermont Health Connect, the state will check your application against the Medicaid eligibility rules and tell you whether you qualify for Medicaid or the other savings options described above.